 Yes, the Fujifilm X-T3 is an APS-C camera.
 However, it’s quite possibly the best APS-C option currently on the market, and designed (in many ways) for professionals.
 You get rugged build quality, lightning-fast continuous shooting, top-of-the-line autofocus, dual card slots, and much more, all for a great price.
 Note, however, that the X-T3 is not compact in the same style of other mirrorless APS-C bodies.
 While it’s not the largest mirrorless camera out there, the Fujifilm X-T3 is larger than popular APS-C options such as the Canon EOS M5, the EOS M50, and the Sony a6000.

 In many ways, the Fujifilm X-T3 is excellent for professionals.
 It’s not a “professional” model along the same lines as the Canon 1D X Mark III, the Nikon D6, or the Sony a9 Mark II, but those models are built to withstand anything and are designed for professional sports photographers.
-Rather, the Fujifilm X-T3 is more of an all-around professional camera a la the Canon 5D Mark IV or the Sony a7 III.
+Rather, the Fujifilm X-T3 is more of an all-around professional camera, à la the Canon 5D Mark IV or the Sony a7 III.
 You get excellent continuous shooting speeds, snappy autofocus, and great build quality, all for an unusually low price.
-However, where the Fujifilm X-T3 falls down compared to these top-of-the-line models is in terms of image quality; while the APS-C 26 MP BSI sensor is quite good, it just can’t compete with full-frame models as offered by Nikon, Sony, or Canon.
+However, where the Fujifilm X-T3 falls down compared to these top-of-the-line models is in terms of image quality; while the APS-C 26 MP BSI sensor is excellent, it just can’t compete with full-frame models as offered by Nikon, Sony, or Canon.

 Yes, the Fujifilm X-T3 has excellent autofocus.
 This includes powerful tracking, as well as face and eye detection functions.
 I tested the X-T3 in a variety of situations, and it rarely struggled–though it did fail to follow my subject when faced with one of the most difficult scenarios of all: a backlit roller-blader moving at high speeds.
 Note that the Fujifilm X-T3 didn’t originally include the AF it has today; instead, more powerful capabilities were imported via a firmware update.
 So be careful: Early reviews may not reflect the impressiveness of the X-T3’s current AF capabilities.

 Yes, the Fujifilm X-T3 is a mirrorless camera.
-However, it uses a classic design, modeled off of film rangefinder cameras.
+However, it uses a classic design, modeled off film rangefinder cameras.
 That’s why the X-T3, along with Fujifilm’s other mirrorless models, including the X-T30 and the X-T100, look so unusual.
 Advantages to this design include relative compactness, as well as dedicated settings dials–the Fujifilm X-T3 includes an ISO, shutter speed, and shooting mode dial.